-Today we are going to look at how to install Jellyfin on a Raspberry Pi.
+Today we are going to look at how to setup Jellyfin on a Raspberry Pi.

 Jellyfin is a Plex alternative and it’s a great tool that easily allows you to stream content to various devices.
 I already created a tutorial on how to install Jellyfin on a Synology NAS, but today we are going to look at how to install Jellyfin on a Raspberry Pi.